Can Bedding Be Washed at 30 or 60 Degrees? Expert Laundry Guide

 Donating Bedding

 Wondering, can bedding be donated when it’s time to refresh your sleep setup?
-The answer is yes—and it’s a powerful way to declutter sustainably while helping someone in need.
+The answer is yes—and it’s one of the easiest ways to declutter sustainably while helping someone in need.
+Below you’ll find exactly where to donate, what’s accepted, and eco-conscious alternatives like textile recycling and upcycling.

-• Make sure your bedding is clean, undamaged, and odor-free.
+• Yes, can bedding be donated—if it’s clean, undamaged, and odor-free.

 Criteria for Donating Bedding